Last updated: 3rd of June, 2019

 “I argue for the choice of organic hair care and talk about the harmful effects on our health and the environment when using products with sulphates, parabens, and paraffin.
 I explain why and how the colour fades, why the hair is not soft or shiny, and why it is hard to manage”, she says.

 “I always recommend retail products, but I am not pushy.
-I make it clear to my clients that I will not guarantee colour lasting without my retail products.
-Also, I encourage my client to rebook for 6 weeks.
+I make it clear to my clients that I can not guarantee colour lasting without my retail products.
+Also, I encourage my client to rebook after 6 weeks.
 I give the client a follow-up call or a message a week later to see if they are still happy about the result”.

 “Always be ready to ‘actively listen’”